How can reliable self storage protect your valuables?

-In recent years, with the popularity of storage hunting, and all of the attention that big discoveries and large windfalls are getting as a result of delinquent containers being auctioned off to the highest bidder, it has been noticed that the occurrences of break ins at storage facilities has increased greatly.
+In recent years, with the popularity of storage hunting, and all of the attention that big discoveries and large windfalls are getting as a result of delinquent containers being auctioned off to the highest bidder, it has been noticed that the occurrences of break-ins at storage facilities have increased greatly.
 This rise in storage crime should be carefully considered by customers using self storage facilities, as there can be some concern about the safety of their possessions.

 Choosing a reliable storage facility